golemfactory/golem-docs/src/markdoc/partials/docs/accessing-the-internet.md

 ### Requestor script

 The application will be very simple.
-It will use `curl` to download a release of Golem SDK from GitHub.
+It will use `curl` to download a release of the Golem SDK from GitHub.
 While this can be achieved without using Golem, this is just a demonstration of how to enable and access the internet from the Golem SDK.

 Let’s start with a simple boilerplate, copy the following code to a javascript file: